clambin/traefik-simple-auth/README.md

 If an incoming request does not contain a valid session cookie, the user needs to be authenticated:

-* We forward the user to Google's login page, so the user can be authenticated;
+* We forward the user to the auth provider's login page, so the user can be authenticated;
-* When the user has logged in, Google sends the request back to traefik-simple-auth, specifically to the address `<auth-host>/_oauth`;
+* When the user has logged in, the provider sends the request back to traefik-simple-auth, specifically to the address `<auth-host>/_oauth`;
 * This routes the request to traefik-simple-auth's authCallback handler;
 * The handler uses the request to retrieve the authenticated user's email address and see if it is part of the `users` whitelist;
 * If so, it creates a new session cookie, and redirects the user to the original destination, with the session cookie;
 * This results in the request being sent back to traefik-simple-auth, with the session cookie, so it passes and the request is sent to the final destination.

-Given the asynchronous nature of the handshake during the authentication, traefik-simple-auth needs to validate the request received from Google, to protect against cross-site request forgery (CSRF).
+Given the asynchronous nature of the handshake during the authentication, traefik-simple-auth needs to validate the request received from the auth provider, to protect against cross-site request forgery (CSRF).
 The approach is as follows:

-* When the authCallback handler forwards the user to Google, it passes a random 'state', that it associates with the original request (i.e. the final destination)
+* When the authCallback handler forwards the user to the auth provider, it passes a random 'state', that it associates with the original request (i.e. the final destination)
-* When Google sends the request back to traefik-simple-auth, it passes the same 'state' with the request.
+* When the auth provider sends the request back to traefik-simple-auth, it passes the same 'state' with the request.
 * traefik-simple-auth only keeps the state (with the final destination) for 5 minutes, which should be ample time for the user to log in.

 ## Installation